 - (1) All results met State and Federal drinking water health standards. - (2) These are monthly average turbidity values measured every 4 hours daily. - (3) There is no turbidity MCL for filtered water.
 The limits are based on the TT requirements for filtration systems. - (4) This is the highest locational running annual average value. - (5) Total organic carbon is a precursor for disinfection byproduct formation.
-The TT requirement applies to the filtered water from the SVWTP only. - (7) In May 2015, the SWRCB recommended a fluoride level in the treated water be maintained at 0.7 ppm.
-In 2016, the range and average of the fluoride levels were 0.5 ppm - 0.8 ppm and 0.6 ppm, respectively. - (8) The natural fluoride levels in the upcountry sources were ND.
+The TT requirement applies to the filtered water from the SVWTP only. - (6) In May 2015, the SWRCB recommended an optimal fluoride level of 0.7 ppm be maintained in the treated water.
+In 2018, the range and average of the fluoride levels were 0.6 ppm - 1.0 ppm and 0.7 ppm, respectively. - (7) The natural fluoride level in the Hetch Hetchy supply was ND.
 Elevated fluoride levels in the SVWTP and HTWTP raw water are attributed to the transfer of fluoridated Hetch Hetchy water into the local reservoirs.